deeplearning4j/deeplearning4j/graphtheory.md

 # Graph Theory and Machine Learning

 Here are a few papers discussing how neural nets can be applied to data encoded in graphs.
+Graphs are data structures that can be ingested by various algorithms, notably neural nets, learning to perform tasks such as classification, clustering and regression.

 (This page is a WIP.)

 * [Community Detection with Graph Neural Networks](https://arxiv.org/abs/1705.08415) (2017)
 by Joan Bruna and Xiang Li